newville/wxmplot/doc/plotpanel.rst

 programming interface, and a rich graphical user interface for manipulating the plot after it has been drawn.
-The :class:`PlotPanel` class is derived from a :class:`wx.Panel` and so that it can be included anywhere in a wx Windo object that a normal :class:`wx.Panel` can be put.
+The :class:`PlotPanel` class is derived from a :class:`wx.Panel` and so that it can be included anywhere in a wx Window object that a normal :class:`wx.Panel` can be put.
 In addition to drawing a plot, a :class:`PlotPanel` provides the following capabilities to the end-user: